kickstarter/android-oss/builds.md

 builds for this purpose.
 External builds are for distribution on the Google Play store.

+## Audience for builds

+* internalDebug: Mobile product team
+* internalRelease: Kickstarter staff
+* externalDebug: Likely won't be used much, could be useful if we establish a formal QA process as a check before public release
+* externalRelease: Public users, distributed via Play store

 ## Signing packages

 Debug builds are signed using `app/debug.keystore`.
 Creating debug builds